BerniMGZ/Salesforce_Migration/readme.md

 5.  **Run the Script**:

-Execute the script using the following command:This will process the files in the input folder, extract the required information, and save the results to an Excel file (Results1000.xlsx).
+Execute the script using the following command:This will process the files in the input folder, extract the required information, and save the results to an Excel file ([your_name].xlsx).

 **Script Parameters**